nataleeirwin/cit281-p3/README.md

 This also involved creating and using code modules, refactoring using modern JavaScript syntax, and using Fastify with the GET verb, routes, and query parameters.

-Source code files can be found on GitHub at [this](https://github.com/nataleeirwin/cit281-p3) link.

 ### Elements